The Most Common Hazards Found On Construction Sites

 Employers may have workers comp insurance (or pretend to have workers comp) in order to prevent you from bringing a lawsuit against them.
 If you are hurt on the job you should consult an injured worker attorney as soon as possible after the accident to ensure your rights are upheld.

 Additionally, many construction companies designate their employees as contractors, effectively, in your employer’s mind, negating the necessary employer-employee relationship needed to establish a lawsuit.
-Attorneys know this tactic and can seek to prove, using case law, that, despite what word your employer uses to define you, you are an employee and able to seek fair compensation for injuries sustained as a result of construction site hazards.
+Construction accident attorneys know this tactic and can seek to prove, using case law, that, despite what word your employer uses to define you, you are an employee and able to seek fair compensation for injuries sustained as a result of construction site hazards.